 There is speculation that the name came from a poem by Robert Louis Stevenson’.
 Published in 1885 in A Child’s Garden of Verse, the poem, called Fairy Bread, reads:

 Here in my retiring room,

 On the golden smell of broom

 And the shade of pine;

 Fairy stories hear and tell.

 There are enthusiasts.
 Someone even started a Facebook page for International Fairy Bread Appreciation Day.
 Whoever it was seems to have grown up and the page now appears to be defunct.
 The addition of what is essentially just sugar and food colouring to white bread and butter isn’t especially PC in these health-conscious times.
-But chances are, as long as Aussie kids continue to have birthday parties, fairy bread will continue to be a favourite.
-There’s even a published recipe, from Ravi Prasad of Sydney Cafe Parliament on King.
+I have even come across a recipe that uses cream cheese and avocado instead of butter and chia seeds and candy-coated sunflower seeds instead of hundred and thousands.
+A travesty – it definitely shouldn’t be called fairy bread.

 Fairy bread fans, however, would think all their Christmases and birthday parties had come at once in the Netherlands.
 The Dutch have a passion for something called hagelslag (it means “hail storm”).
 These are generally chocolate sprinkles (although there are aniseed and fruit flavoured ones too) eaten atop bread and butter.
 But unlike our party favourite, the combination is joyfully consumed by people of all ages, often for breakfast.
 It’s estimated that Dutch people eat more than 14 million kilos of Hagelslag every year.